clauswilke/dataviz/README.md

-# professional_figures
+# Professional figures
-A book on how to make professional figures
+A guide for making figures that look professional and are publication-ready

+Claus O. Wilke